 Personal information may be used or disclosed to inform individuals about products, services and other opportunities (direct marketing).
 If an individual does not want their personal information used or disclosed for direct marketing, then they may opt out or unsubscribe by selecting the option appearing on the direct marketing communication or by contacting the company at the details below.

 The Company’s technology systems and databases are operated in Australia and hosted by Microsoft in Australian data centres.

 The Company may disclose personal information to its business partners and third party service providers to perform activities in connection with the purposes described in this Policy.
 This includes organisations such as Merchants, banking partners and payment processors.

 As the company is a member of a group of companies, then each member of the group may share and access personal information in connection with the purposes described in this Policy.

-Some of the organisations to which the Company will disclose personal information may be located outside Australia.
-By accessing the website or opens a document or an email on which this Policy is located or linked, the individual is directed to read it and as a result, giving consent to the collection, handling, use and disclosure of personal information by the Company in accordance with this Policy.
-One of the things the individual consents to is that the Company is not required to ensure that an overseas recipient of personal information complies with the Australian Privacy Act 1988: http://www.oaic.gov.au/).
+Some of the organisations (including international banks, credit card schemes and technology companies) to which the Company may disclose personal information to, may be located, or have operations, outside of Australia.
+By accessing the website or opening a document or an email on which this Policy is located or linked, the individual is directed to read it and as a result, giving consent to the collection, handling, use and disclosure of personal information by the Company in accordance with this Policy.
+One of the things the individual consents to is that the Company is not required to ensure that an overseas recipient of personal information (who may have operations in multiple countries which the Company is not aware of) complies with the Australian Privacy Act 1988 (see Australian Privacy Principle 8.1 by going to: http://www.oaic.gov.au/).